LeaderPortfolio

 ChessUndisclosed

-Supported and funded various chess tournaments and programs.
+Supported various chess tournaments and initiatives.

 Wealth Trajectory